kkmarv/Hidden-Object-Recognition-with-yolov5/README.md

 ### Results

-The Inference will produce a `.csv` file for each image inside the `input_path` containing labels similar to the yolov5 format but with an additional `Object` parameter inserted up front.
+The Inference will produce a `.csv` file for each image inside the `input_path` containing labels in yolov5 format.
+See below for a short description.
 The file will be named after `image_name.Tieeeeeeem.csv`.
 For example, when inference is made on an image `x.png`, the resulting `.csv` file will be called `x.Tieeeeeeem.csv`.